 Unexploited Nature experience

-Khumbu is not only home to Mount Everest, but also Sagarmatha National Park.
+Khumbu is not only home to Mount Everest, but also to Sagarmatha National Park.
 It is one of the two national parks of Nepal, listed on the UNESCO World Natural Heritage list.
 The alpine terrain of the region makes it an excellent trekking adventure.

 According to the cultural beauty and atmosphere of the Himalayas, the walk also offers wonderful natural landscapes to enjoy.
 You start the walk from the town of Lukla.
 Then, the trekking route includes many settlements scattered throughout the area, such as Namche Bazaar and Dingboche.

 It also includes destinations such as Monjo and Phakding.
 The landscape is dotted with dense alpine forests and Himalayan forests.
-The blue pines, maples, cedars and junipers cover the lower subregions.
+The blue pines, maples, cedars, and junipers cover the lower subregions.

 The highest elevations consist of snow-covered areas decorated with glaciers and ice cascades.
 In addition, the trip is synonymous with rhododendron flowers next to the Everest peaks.